imikemiller/Mike-Miller/index.md

 ---

 ### **Wayflyer – Engineering Manager** *(March 2021 – June 2023)*
-Wayflyer is Irelands most recent Unicorn.
-Mike joined early to establish and lead the Wayflyer Frontend Foundations (#FeFo) team, focused on developer experience, tooling, testing, and delivery pipelines.
+Wayflyer, Ireland’s most recent fintech unicorn, is a rapidly growing scale-up.
+Mike joined to establish and lead the Wayflyer Frontend Foundations (#FeFo) team, with the remit to enhance developer experience, level up tooling, testing, and implement e2e delivery pipelines.

 - **Built frontend** tooling and CI/CD pipelines to boost engineering efficiency.
 - **Scaled and mentored** a team of engineers, fostering a strong frontend engineering culture.